-Bernard returns, and, thinking of Shakespeare's The Merchant of Venice, John asks him about the contents of those little "caskets."
-(For details on this and other Shakespeare references, see Shmoop's "Shout-Outs.")
+Bernard returns; John, thinking of Shakespeare's The Merchant of Venice, asks him about the contents of those little "caskets."
+(For details on this and other Shakespeare references, see our "Allusions" page.)

 Meanwhile, back at the Changing Room, Lenina dresses excitedly, revealing to Fanny that Bernard is busy so she gets to take "the Savage" to the feelies for the night.

 Fanny thinks to herself that Lenina is lucky to share so much of Bernard's spotlight in regards to the Savage.
 More to the point, all the big important men have been having sex with her.

 But, Lenina says, most of these men just want to hear about what it's like to have sex with the Savage.
 Basically, no one believes her when she says she never slept with him.

 That transitions the girls nicely into the conversation of whether or not John likes Lenina.
 He avoids her, she says, but he also seems to stare at her a lot, which is confusing.
 (Of course, those of us who experienced pigtail-pulling on the playground don't find this confusing at all, but if you've been brought up playing erotic games of "hunt the zipper," subtlety isn't exactly your forte.)